About the Everest Base Camp Trek

 - Fewer trekkers on the trails and in lodges.

-- Stunning, snow-covered landscapes and clear skies.
+- Beautiful snow landscapes and clear skies.

 Cons:

-- Extremely cold temperatures, especially at night.
+- Very cold temperatures, especially at night.

 Off-Season Considerations